AndresPiola/ue-to-instant-ngp/README.md

  This version is modified so it can connect with unrea engine using sockets.
 The flow works this way

- 1. Unreal project stablish comunication iwht instant ngp
+ 1. Unreal project stablish comunication with instant ngp using sockets
  2. Unreal send the active camera view
  3. Instant ngp translate  the camera matrix values to instant-ngp camera matrix system
  4. Instant-ngp intercept opengl buffer draw so it creates a render image with the new camera values